 WordPress staging environment

 WP-CLI is another tool that is becoming very popular in the WordPress community.
-WP-CLI a command line tool for managing many-many aspects of a WordPress installation.
+WP-CLI is a command line tool for managing many-many aspects of a WordPress installation.
 It can add/remove users, posts, categories, insert test data, search and replace in the database, and much more.
-For a lot of developers WP-CLI can is a dream come true!
+For a lot of developers, WP-CLI is a dream come true!
 And Kinsta’s architecture supports WP-CLI out of the box.

 And you can’t forget security!
 Typically in shared hosting environments they don’t provide any assistance if you are hacked or if you encounter malware.
 This goes for the DIY VPS route as well.
 If your site is hacked, you are responsible.
 A lot of managed WordPress hosting providers include support if your site is hacked and they have systems in place to protect you from malware.

 We take WordPress security very seriously here at Kinsta and have implemented active and passive measures to stop attacks and malicious intent in its tracks.
 We even offer free hack repair and malware removal.
 If your site is infected our support team is most likely already cleaning it up.
 We also have software in place to detect DDoS attacks as they happen.
 Hardware firewalls are in place and have very tight software-based restrictions and malware scanning daemons that run continuously in the background to protect your WordPress site.